 Catherine Murphy is a DC-based filmmaker who has spent much of her life living & working in Latin America.
-She is founder & director of The Literacy Project, a multi-media documentary project on literacy in the Americas.
+She is founder & director of The Literacy Project, a cross-platform documentary and popular education project on literacy in the Americas.

-As an independent producer, Murphy's work has largely focused on social documentaries.
-She has field produced films like Saul Landau's Will the Real Terrorist Please Stand Up?, Eugene Corr's From Ghost Town to Havana, served on the production crew of Gay Cuba; and subtitled Stealing America by Dorothy Fadiman, Jaime Kibben's The Greening of Cuba, and Out and Refusenicks by Sonja de Vries.
-She also served an archival researcher for Susanne Rostock's recent biography of Harry Belafonte, Sing Your Song.
+As an independent producer, Murphy's work has focused on social documentaries.
+She field produced Saul Landau's Will the Real Terrorist Please Stand Up?, Eugene Corr's From Ghost Town to Havana, Matt Dillon's El Gran Fellove.
+She created Spanish versions of several English language documentaries including OUT and REFUSE NICKS by Sonja de Vries and STEALING AMERICA by Dorothy Fadiman.
+She served as an archival researcher for Susanne Rostock's biography of Harry Belafonte, Sing Your Song.